scala/scala3/docs/_docs/reference/other-new-features/indentation.md

      - An `<outdent>` is also inserted if the next token following a statement sequence starting with an `<indent>` closes an indentation region, i.e. is one of `then`, `else`, `do`, `catch`, `finally`, `yield`, `}`, `)`, `]` or `case`.

-    An `<outdent>` is finally inserted in front of a comma that follows a statement sequence starting with an `<indent>` if the indented region is itself enclosed in parentheses
+     - An `<outdent>` is finally inserted in front of a comma that follows a statement sequence starting with an `<indent>` if the indented region is itself enclosed in parentheses.

 It is an error if the indentation width of the token following an `<outdent>` does not match the indentation of some previous line in the enclosing indentation region.
 For instance, the following would be rejected.